HackTricks-wiki/hacktricks/macos-hardening/macos-auto-start-locations.md

 ### ZIP as Login Item

-(Check previos section about Login Items, this is an extension)
+(Check previous section about Login Items, this is an extension)

 If you store a **ZIP** file as a **Login Item** the **`Archive Utility`** will open it and if the zip was for example stored in **`~/Library`** and contained the Folder **`LaunchAgents/file.plist`** with a backdoor, that folder will be created (it isn't by default) and the plist will be added so the next time the user logs in again, the **backdoor indicated in the plist will be executed**.